amit112/React-Training/README.md

 ### Chapter 4 - Composing Components (Part 2)

 I have completed Part-2 of the "Composing Components" chapter.
-I this project i have added  like button in each row rows of movies table.
+In this project i have added like button in each row of movies table.

 I have done following topics : -